AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 ## Putting it all together

 The terrain in my game is a 3-D grid of cells (think minecraft-like).
 Some cells are made of ground, some are air, stone, etc.
-When I mention terrain below, `air` cells are included.
 That being said, update cycle that happens for temperatures in my game is made up of the following steps.

 ### 0 - Heat propagation from the "sun"
-All terrain cells that _see_ the sky will get their temperatures updated based on some ambient temperature.
+All terrain cells that _see_ the sky will get their temperatures updated based on some ambient temperature based on the time of day and season.
-All the other terrain cells will tend to get towards a different ambient temperature based on how deep they are, hour of day, etc.
+All the other terrain cells will tend to get towards a different ambient temperature based on how deep they are, etc.
-This step is  here to simulate a fake convection and radiation as without it all the map will eventually heat up from a fireplace (as there would be just energy added, and none lost).
+This step is here to simulate a fake convection and radiation.
+Without it all the map will eventually heat up from a fireplace (as there would be just energy added, and none lost).
 It's also very easy to tune seasons temperatures like this so that's why nothing complex is going on this step.

 ### 1 - Heat propagation for environment (terrain cells)